bonitasoft/bonita-doc/md/web-service-tutorial.md

 Learn how to use a Web Service connector to call a publicly available Web Service, store the answer and display the information.

-The web service used in this example provide the capital of a given country.
+The web service used in this example provides the capital of a given country.

 1. In the BDM, create a business object _**Country**_ with the following attributes: